Routine antenatal check-ups are provided by our qualified midwife in the surgery on two afternoons per week.

 Tuesday, 14th November 2017 4.15pm-6.10pm

-If you would like your child to have a flu vaccination, please contact the surgery to book your child an appointment with a nurse in one of these clinics.
+If you have missed these clinics but would still like your child to have a flu vaccination, please contact the surgery to book your child an appointment with a nurse.

 Schools flu vaccination programme